-WOTE BY PHONE - 1-800-890-8903

-Use any touch-tone telephone to transmit your voting instructions.
-Vote by 11:59 P.M.
-ET on June 13, 2023.
-Have your proxy card in hand when you call and then follow the VOTE BY MAIL
+VOTE BY PHONE - 1-800-690-6903 Use any touch-tone telephone to transmit your voting instructions.
+Vote by 11:59 p.m.
+Eastern Time on June 11, 2024.
+Have your proxy card in hand when you call and then follow the instructions.

-Mark, sign and date your proxy card and return it in the postage-paid envelope we have provided or return it to Vote Processing, c/o Broadridge, S1 Mercedes Way, Edgewood, NY 11717.
+VOTE BY MAIL Mark, sign and date your proxy card and return it in the postage-paid envelope we have provided or return it to Vote Processing, clo Broadridge, 51 Mercedes Way, Edgewood, NY 11717.

-TO VOTE, MARK BLOCKS BELOW IN BLUE OR BLACK INK AS FOLLOWS: For Withhold For All All Except | To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below.
-The Board of Directors recommends you vote FOR the following: 0 0 0 1.
-Election of Directors Non1nees 02) Laurie B. Keating 01) Peter Feinberg The Board of Directors recommends you vote FOR proposal 2.
-For Against Abstain Ratify the appointment of RSM US LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2023.
-0 0 0 NOTE: To transact such other business as may properly come before the Annual Meeting or any continuation, postponement, or adjournment thereof.
-R1.0.0.6 Please sign exactly as your name(s) appear(s) hereon.
-When signing as attorney, executor, administrator, or other fiduciary, please give full title as such.
-Joint owners should each sign personally.
-All honorers must sign.
-If a corporation or partnership, please sign in full corporate or partnership name by authorized officer.
-0000612137_1

-Signature (Joint Owners)
+TO VOTE, MARK BLOCKS BELOW IN BLUE OR BLACK INK AS FOLLOWS:

+O VOTE, MARK BEOCKS BELOW IN BEDE ON BEACK INK AS FOLLOW v 5.
+V35450-P08780 KEEP TH IS PORTION I FOR YOU IR RECORDS - - - - - - - - - - - - - - - - - - - XY CA RD IS VA ALID ON LY WHEN SIGNED AND DATED.
+AND RETUR N THIS POI RTION ONLY IMMUNEERING CORPORATION The Board of Directors recommends you vote FOR the following: For All Withhold All For All Except To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below.
+1. Election of two Class III Directors Ο Ο Ο Nominees: • 01) Robert J. Carpenter 02) Benjamin J. Zeskind, Ph.D.
+The Board of Directors recommends you vote FOR propose al 2.
+For Against Abstain 2.
+Ratify the appointment of RSM US LLP as the Company's i indeper ndent regis tered publ ic accounting firm for the fiscal year ending December 31, 20 4.
+D D D NOTE: To transact such other business as may properly come be efore th ie Annual I Vleeting o r any continuation, postponement, or adjournment thereof.
+Please sign exactly as your name(s) appear(s) hereon.
+When sig administrator, or other fiduciary, please give full title as such.
+Join personally.
+All holders must sign.
+If a corporation or partnership, or partnership name by authorized officer. nt own ers should each sign Signature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date -